-(A) This rule governs the eligibility requirements for two medicaid programs authorized under sections 1902(a)(10)(A)(ii)(XV) and (XVI) of the Social Security Act (as in effect on September 1, 2014).
-Medicaid buy-in for workers with disabilities (MBIWD) enables certain individuals to increase their income and resources without the risk of losing health care coverage.
+(A) This rule governs the eligibility requirements for the medical assistance programs authorized under sections 1902(a)(10)(A)(ii)(XV) and (XVI) of the Social Security Act (as in effect on May 1, 2016).
+Medicaid buy-in for workers with disabilities (MBIWD) enables certain individuals to increase their income and resources without the risk of losing medical assistance coverage.

-(1) "Basic covered group" means the medicaid covered group of individuals meeting all criteria in paragraph (C)(1) of this rule.
+(1) "Basic covered group" means the individuals meeting all criteria in paragraph (C)(1) of this rule.

 (3) "Countable income", for the purpose of this rule, means income less exclusions.